Rossiya Bank: Sanctions

 On March 20, 2014, the United States Government Office of Foreign Assets Control added Rossiya Bank to the Specially Designated Nationals List (SDN) as part of sanctions taken in response to the annexation of Crimea by the Russian Federation, placing restrictions on US trade with the bank.
 Visa and Mastercard stopped processing the bank's payment as a result.

 In response, Vladimir Putin announced that he would open a ruble-only account with Bank Rossiya and would make it the primary bank in the newly annexed Crimea as well as giving the right to service payments on Russia's $36 billion wholesale electricity market – which gave the bank $112 million annually from commission charges alone.
 Bank Rossiya also announced plans to expand into the Crimean market, becoming the first major Russian bank to do so.

-As of January 2019, Rossiya Bank has become the most important investor in Russia's development of its annexation of Crimea during the ongoing Russo-Ukrainian War.
+As of January 2019, Bank Rossiya had become the most important investor in Russia's development of its annexation of Crimea during the ongoing Russo-Ukrainian War.
+Through its subsidiary LLC "Yuzhny Proekt", the bank continued heavy investments in the peninsula, acquiring the Novy Svet champagne winery in December 2017 for ₽1.5 billion, the historic Massandra winery in December 2020 for ₽5.33 billion, the Crimean Winemaking Factory in September 2025 for ₽1.85 billion, and purchasing 24 hectares of land in Feodosia for resort development.

 On February 22, 2022, British Prime Minister Boris Johnson announced sanctions against five banks, including Rossiya Bank.
 Additional sanctions prohibiting correspondent banking relationships were imposed in December 2023.

+Following the Russian invasion of Ukraine in February 2022, Bank Rossiya was among the first Russian financial institutions to be disconnected from the SWIFT international payment system in March 2022 by the European Union.